minghsu0107/saga-example/README.md

 <img width="1792" alt="image" src="https://user-images.githubusercontent.com/50090692/153759779-b60c1086-35dd-4b08-890b-6b925b0f9374.png">

-Let's see a more complexed example.
+Let's see a more complex example.
 This figure shows how transaction services interact with each other after we create a new purchase.
 The authentication process is similar to the previous example.
 After purchase service authenticates the request successfully, it publishes a `CreatePurchaseCmd` event to the message broker.
 Orchestrator service will then receive the event and start saga transactions.
 The following diagram show all related traces in a single purchase, including traces of streaming results and Redis operations.

 <img width="1792" alt="image" src="https://user-images.githubusercontent.com/50090692/153759967-43e2d4c4-83cf-4cad-a94d-3446b3b0c442.png">